Library

 /ˈCHanl/

-Method or way of sending or receiving information.
-To direct water or liquid through a passage.
+Method or way of sending or receiving information. direct towards end or goal.

 /ˌtran(t)spərˈtāSH(ə)n/